 Example for the game level: Hospital Horror Pack

-Get to work
+Get to Work

-Depending on your set of skills you might not be able to do all the work yourself (3D modeling, programming, level design, audio).
-For this you have various solutions, either ask for help from a like-minded developers from around the world or learn all the aspects yourself.
+Depending on your skill set, you might not be able to do all the work yourself (3D modeling, programming, level design, audio, etc.).
+For this, you have various solutions: either ask for help from like-minded developers or learn game dev yourself.

 It's nothing wrong with turning to professional services to help you speed up the development process.